tmobile/magentaA11y/_checklist-web/image.md

 gherkin-keyboard:
   - when:  |
-      the arrow key to browse to an image
+      the arrow keys to browse to an image
     result: |
       the image comes into view